You are here:

 School improvement plan: template and checklist

-- Downloadable SIP template from The Key
+- SIP template

 - Evaluating your SIP: downloadable checklist

-- Monitoring implementation of your SIP
+- How to monitor implementation of your SIP

 Use and adapt our template SIP to support your school’s planning.
 We’ve developed it with the help of one of our teaching school partners and our associate education expert, Neil Hemmings.